 trigger methods in the original app.
 This is how Android Auto can mark a

-conversation as read, and reply to them.
+conversation as read or reply to it.

 To create an Action